iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 To confirm you have that NFT visit:
 [https://blockscout-bellecour.iex.ec/address/YourWalletaddress/tokens](https://blockscout-bellecour.iex.ec/address/0x587dcc67c6AB1ea86E4AA043a1282d584B05BFCc/tokens)

-Please confirm you have installed all dependencies mentioned in the Prerequisites step.
+After you verified that you have the NFT in your wallet please confirm you have installed all dependencies mentioned in the Prerequisites step.

 ## Prerequisites